Our Services

 Helpful Resources

-There are several factors to consider; start with a primary care visit and basic labs (CBC, thyroid, B12, iron, glucose), review medications, assess mental health, and improve sleep, exercise, protein and micronutrient intake, sunlight, and stress, seeking urgent care for red flags and specialists if symptoms persist.
-For key tests, red flags, supplement cautions, and step by step next actions that could change your care plan, see the complete answer below.
+What to do: Start with a primary care visit and basic labs (CBC, thyroid panel, B12, iron, glucose).
+Review your medications, assess your mental health, and optimize sleep, exercise, protein and micronutrient intake, sunlight exposure, and stress management.
+Seek urgent care for red flags like chest pain, fainting, or severe weakness, and consult specialists if symptoms persist.

 If you feel tired all the time—even after a full night's sleep—you're not alone.
 Chronic fatigue is one of the most common complaints doctors hear.
 While many factors can cause low energy, one key player in how energized and motivated you feel is dopamine.